Mom pens candid obit for son killed by overdose - NewsBreak

 After his first overdose, Clemons was put on life support for four days and then completed drug rehab, his mom said.

 A few years later, on Feb.
-10, 2022, he was was found face down in his bed.DEA warns of ‘alarming increase’ in fake prescription pills containing fentanyl
+10, 2022, he was was found face down in his bed.Understanding the effects of drugs on the brain: A look at the damage and potential for treatment

 Hunter’s mom wants it to be perfectly clear how her son’s life came to such an untimely end.